 - Share your favourite charity's website.

-Create your own Christmas Charity Post to connect with your audience.
-Click here to find a template and create an image in minutes.
+Create your own Christmas Charity Post to connect with your audience!

-You can either ask them to share a photo in the comments under a Facebook Post or perhaps share a photo in an Instagram story with a hashtag – so you can find them.
+You can either ask your followers to share a photo in the comments under a Facebook Post or perhaps share a photo in an Instagram story with a hashtag and tagging you – so you can find their posts.

 Here's my Photo post about Ugly Christmas Sweaters with a twist to include the Southern Hemisphere and our T-shirt wearing ways: